huyphamch/terraform-aws-create-scalable-web-rds/README.md

 ## Objectives
-<br />A solution is needed in order to handle a lot of http requsts in an secure environment.
+<br />A solution is needed in order to handle a lot of http requsts in a secure environment.

 ## Solution
 ![Image](https://github.com/huyphamch/terraform-aws-create-scalable-web-rds/blob/master/diagrams/AWS_architecture.drawio.png)